 The intent of many cyber warfare actions is to sabotage and cause indiscriminate damage.
 Cyber terrorism is a growing problem and is often carried out by lone-wolf operatives or small international terrorist factions.
 From taking a site offline with a DDoS attack to defacing webpages with political messages, cyber terrorists launch multiple operations every year.
 With infrastructure – including national power grids – increasingly dependent on the internet, cyber sabotage can cause real damage.

 Hand-in-glove with warfare throughout history, spying and intelligence gathering has always been a fixture of international conflict.
 While cyber espionage also occurs between corporations, with competitors vying for patents and sensitive information, it’s an essential strategy for governments engaging in covert warfare.
 The Chinese intelligence services are regularly named as the culprits in such operations, although they consistently deny the accusations.

 The growing trend of hacktivism has seen civilian cyber activists take on governments and authorities around the world.

 Groups like Anonymous have claimed responsibility for assaults on government agencies in the US, while others have supported protest movements under authoritarian regimes.
-Following the rise of ISIS in 2014, hackers volunteered to take down Twitter accounts linked to the organisation and leaked the identities of alleged members.
+In 2022, Anonymous began a targeted cyber campaign against Russia, after it invaded Ukraine, in an attempt to disrupt government systems and combat Russian propaganda.

 Cyber warfare could have potentially catastrophic impact like major power outages.
 Electrical grids are vulnerable to hacking, and in the US, government officials have raised concerns around this issue.